Most people can choose which super fund they'd like their super contributions paid into. You can go with your employer's fund or choose your own.

 When you're comparing super funds, weigh up fund performance and the fees you'll pay against other factors such as risk, investment returns, services and insurance.

 Compare your fund's investment performance over at least five years.
-Consider the impact of fees and tax.
+Consider the impact of fees and costs.

 Compare like with like.
 For example, only compare a balanced option with another balanced option, and try to use the same time period.